-The proposed project would also generate on-road vehicle trips during project construction (from construction workers and vendors).
+The proposed project would also generate on-road vehicle trips during project construction (from construction workers, vendors, and haulers).
+The project site is essentially flat, and it is anticipated that the site can be balanced on site, meaning that there would be limited to no cut and fill (i.e. import/export).
 Estimates of vehicle fuel consumed were derived based on the assumed construction schedule, vehicle trip lengths and number of workers per construction phase as provided by CalEEMod, and Year 2021 gasoline MPG factors provided by EMFAC2014.
 For the purposes of simplicity, it was assumed that all vehicles used gasoline as a fuel source (as opposed to diesel fuel or alternative sources).
-Table ENERGY-2, below, describes gasoline and diesel fuel used by on-road mobile sources during each phase of the construction schedule.
-As shown, the vast majority of on-road mobile vehicle fuel used during the construction of the proposed project would occur during the building construction phase.